ERPLibre/erplibre-3D-printing-addons/website_print_3d/README.md

-# Web Slicing Profile
+# Website Print 3D

 ---

-#### Module for managing "common" slicing profiles (print settings) for the 3D printing order website.
+### The module for ordering 3D printing in the website.

-With this module you can CREATE, UPDATE, DELETE a slicing profile.